List on Bids44 →

 Disadvantages — Why You Might Skip the Bajaj Induction Cooktop in 2026

-Can Be Noisy Due to Cooling Fan.
-During operation, the internal cooling fan on these cooktops can be audible, especially at higher power settings.
-While not excessively loud, some users find the constant hum distracting in a quiet kitchen environment.
+Noise from the Cooling Fan.
+Many owners report that the internal cooling fan can be quite noticeable, especially at higher power settings.
+While not a deal-breaker, this constant hum can be distracting in an otherwise quiet kitchen environment.

 Factors That Affect Bajaj Induction Cooktop Resale Value